Spartronics4915/developers_handbook/robot_lessons/1_motors.md

 ### Doing it again
 What if we have another motor on CAN address 4, and we don't want to invert that motor but we *do* want to run it at 100%?

- - Go ahead and make a `motorTwo` variable, and set it to 100% in `autonomousPeriodic`.
+ - Go ahead and make a `motorTwo` variable, and set it to 100% in `teleopPeriodic`.

 ### Incorporating driver input
 How would we make this respond to driver input?